mwpowellhtx/bitsetjs/README.md

 * So for things like default values, I must use factory methods and return the interesting details.
 * Also, any data or lengths and such contributing to new instances must be serialized and deserialized via [JSON.stringify](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) followed by [JSON.parse](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).
 Not the most graceful solution, but probably the best we can do.
 * I also avoided using [Int32Array](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Int32Array), per se, in favor of JSON [arrays](http://www.w3schools.com/json/json_syntax.asp).
 These are simple enough and are easy to construct and work with.
+* I encountered an issue at sign bit boundaries which yielded negative numbers that should not be there.
+To avoid this I dialed back the size for each element from 32 to 16.
+This works, but with the trade off of *doubling* the size of the internally maintained ``data`` array.
+I may be able to get away with extending that range a bit by pushing the boundary to the next byte, or 24 bits, instead of 16, but have not explored that much yet, and I want to avoid the math for odd numbered boundaries.

 ## Features